mlavi/hugo/draft/devops2.md

+Summary of the devops2 marketing hook by X...

 Add specialists to any dev team, perform pair dev work, until they can cycle out:
 QA: to add testabilty in design for: unit/functional, application integration, API contracts, performance, and KPI